Susan's Teacher Support

 How It Started

-It was at the Dollar Tree in Sturbridge, Massachusetts, where Susan kept noticing the same pattern: teachers shopping for classroom supplies with their own money.
+It was at the Dollar Tree in Sturbridge, Massachusetts, where Susan kept noticing the same pattern: teachers from Sturbridge, Southbridge, Charlton, and nearby towns shopping for classroom supplies with their own money.
 It happened regularly, week after week.
 Pencils, folders, snacks for hungry students, art supplies.
 All purchased out of pocket.

 Everyone knows teachers already do so much.
 They work long hours, care deeply about their students, and go far beyond what's expected.
 But here they were, again and again, spending their own paychecks to fill gaps in their classrooms.